Introduction to Research Governance

 - An understanding of all aspects of research governance and knowledge of the processes involved;

 - The skills to think through the ethical issues that might arise in your research; and

 - The knowledge and skills to provide research participants with the information that they need to make an informed decision about consent to participate in your research study.

 Who the course is intended for

-The course is intended for anyone who is undertaking primary research in population health sciences.
+The course is intended for anyone who is undertaking primary research involving participants or information about them, including population health sciences and clinical research.

-The course provides an overview of research governance in the department, at the University of Bristol and in the NHS.
+The course provides an overview of research governance in academia and in the NHS.
 Through a series of practicals it considers obtaining informed consent to participation in research, the design and content of patient information leaflets, and applying for ethical approval for your research.
 It also covers data protection and management issues, data linkage, use of standard operating procedures, trials of drugs and medical devices, dealing with biological specimens, and feeding back results to participants and research safety.

 Bookings are open for online courses running in 2021.